 Notable landmarks in Teotitlan de Valle include the Community Museum and the Preciosa Sangre de Cristo Church.
-The museum, officially known as Balaa Xtee Guech Gulal (in the shadow of the old village/people) opened in 1995.
-The three main halls include exhibits in local crafts, archeology, and traditional weddings.
-The church dates back to 1581 is the main church of the village.
+The museum, officially known as Balaa Xtee Guech Gulal (in the shadow of the old village/people), opened in 1995.
+The three main halls include exhibits on local crafts, archeology, and traditional weddings.
+The church dates back to 1581 and is the main church of the village.

 Teotitlan del Valle is located 18.6 miles (30 km) from Oaxaca.
 The easiest way to get there is by taxi.
-Alternatively, you can take a bus or a colectivo from the Mercado de Abastos of Oaxaca to Tlacolula (30 pesos, or $1.5 USD) and get off at the crucero (intersection), where you can hop on another colectivo or a tuk tuk to Teotitlan del Valle (10 pesos, or $0.50 USD).
+Alternatively, you can take a bus or a colectivo from the Mercado de Abastos of Oaxaca to Tlacolula and get off at the crucero (intersection), where you can hop on another colectivo or a tuk-tuk to Teotitlan del Valle.

 Hierve el Agua

 Pack your swimsuit and sunscreen so you can take a dip in one of the warm mineral pools at Hierve el Agua, Spanish for ‘the water boils’.